mmmorris1975/aws-runas/docs/quickstart.md

 you will only need to define the profile parameters in the `config` file in the .aws folder in your home directory.
 You can optionally set your identity provider password in the `credentials` file as well.

-Every OIDC identity provider has their own process for handling authentication of a user, and integrating with multi-factor authentication.
+Each OIDC identity provider has their own process for handling authentication of a user and integrating with multi-factor authentication.
 This means that aws-runas can't magically support every provider.
 If you find a case where your identity provider is not yet supported by the tool, open a Github issue, and we'll look at adding support for it.